e0895780/TIC4004_Simple_Webapp/README.md

 - Install a local Kubernetes cluster (Docker Desktop)
 - Ensure your Docker image is available locally or in a registry accessible to Kubernetes

+###Build and Tag the Docker Image
+Ensure your Docker image is built and tagged locally.
+- docker build -t tic4303-3pagewebapp:v1 .

+###Create the Kubernetes Namespace
+Create a dedicated namespace for your application, which is a Kubernetes best practice for organization and isolation.
+- kubectl create namespace tic4303-dev

+###Apply Pod Security Admission (PSA)
+Label the namespace to enforce the recommended Baseline security standard.
+This ensures your app runs securely and prevents privilege escalations. kubectl label namespace tic4303-dev ` pod-security.kubernetes.io/enforce=baseline ` pod-security.kubernetes.io/warn=restricted ` pod-security.kubernetes.io/audit=restricted --overwrite

 ### Apply Deployment & Service
 1. Make sure `webapp.yaml` exists (contains Deployment and Service)
 2. Run: kubectl apply -f webapp.yaml